Ghost Penalties in Nonconvex Constrained Optimization: Diminishing Stepsizes and Iteration Complexity: Iteration Complexity Analysis

 { \IncMargin{2em} } \DecMargin{2em}

 In {\bf Data} we no longer need to set the initial $T$ and $\gamma$ to some small values that depend on problem constants.
 Indeed, whatever the initial values, it is the algorithm itself that sets them to the appropriate quantities.
-In Algorithm \ref{algoCompl}, updating the stepsize at \ref{S.5} makes \eqref{eq:desccompl} satisfied at all subsequent iterations, until the {\bf if} section at \ref{S.3} is possibly re-entered.
+In Algorithm \ref{algoCompl}, updating the stepsize at \ref{S.5} makes \eqref{eq:desccomplbis} satisfied at all subsequent iterations, until the {\bf if} section at \ref{S.3} is possibly re-entered.
 In Algorithm \ref{algoComplb} instead, we do not have such a guarantee, and thus we perform the ``line-search'' in \ref{S.7} at each iteration.
-The following theorem shows that Algorithm \ref{algoComplb} needs an amount of iterations which is similar (likely smaller, see comments after the proof) to that required by Algorithm \ref{algoCompl}.
-However, while for Algorithm \ref{algoComplb} this quantity is also equal to the number of function and constraints evaluations, we now have an extra cost, in that we may need $\log_2\frac{\gamma^{-1}}{G}$ extra function and constraints evaluations, where
+The following theorem shows that Algorithm \ref{algoComplb} needs an amount of iterations which is similar (likely smaller, see the comments after the proof) to that required by Algorithm \ref{algoCompl}.
+However, while for Algorithm \ref{algoComplb} this quantity is also equal to the number of function and constraints evaluations, we now may need some extra objective and constraint function evaluations, as detailed next.